env0-labs/env0.terminal/README.md

 - Implements strict Linux-style terminal navigation, file access, and SSH-based network traversal.
 - All world data (filesystems, devices, boot sequences, users) is defined via JSON and fully session-driven.
 - Built to be consumed as a DLL—Unity is one possible host, but the logic is fully standalone.
+- **Note:** As of Milestone 1, all narrative and AAI (Artificial Artificial Intelligence) features are developed in a separate project.
+This repository contains only the terminal core logic.

 ---